-Everything’s great on paper with my life, career, etc. Others even say they are envious, but I don’t want to do it anymore.
+Everything looks great on paper with my life, career, etc.; others even say they are envious.
+Yet, I don’t want to do it anymore.
 What’s wrong with me?

-Once we’ve mastered something, we tend plateau.
+Once we’ve mastered something, we tend to plateau.
+When challenges diminish, boredom sets it.
 Sometimes too much comfort can make us complacent, which in turn can generate its own sense of discomfort.

 Remember, goals should serve you.
-Not you, them [TBC]
+Not you, them.

 How can I decide between two (or more) ideas/projects that mean so much to me?
 Sometimes, I think it’s one and then I change my mind.
 And I get nowhere.
 The proverb “chase two rabbits, catch neither” comes to mind.
 What do I do?

-Sounds like a “Sophie’s Choice”, named after the Oscar-winning film starring Meryl Streep.
-Sophie, a Polish mother entering a Nazi concentration camp must decide between which of her two children, Ewa and Jan she can save.
+Sounds like a “Sophie’s Choice”, named after the William Styron novel and the Oscar-winning film starring Meryl Streep.
+Sophie, a Polish mother entering a Nazi concentration camp is forced into a dilemma: she must decide between which of her two children, Ewa or Jan, she can save.
+The story details her life-long regrets.
 You and your multiple ideas and/or projects also make a family.
 Forcing you to forsake one is a form of evil.

-: I have an idea for a business (or nonprofit, book or other creative work) but everyone says it’s not feasible—or even a downright bad idea.
+I have an idea for a business (or nonprofit, creative work e.g. a book, etc.) but everyone says it’s not feasible—or even a downright bad idea.
 They’ve even showed me why it won’t work.
 Intellectually, I see their points, but I can’t seem to abandon the idea.
 What should I do?

-There are many ways to answer this question, but let’s for now, just assume the naysayers are right.
+There are many ways to answer this question, but for now, let’s just assume the naysayers are right.
 Let’s shift focus from the idea to the ideator (that’s you, buddy): what does this idea say about you?
-Perhaps it’s initiated by a void inside caused by un(der)used talents or natural gift, ignored or flouted values and ways of being (how we deal with people, process information, perceive the world…)
+Perhaps it’s initiated by a void inside caused by un(der)used talents or natural gifts, ignored or flouted values and ways of being: how we deal with people, process information, perceive the world…